What is it?

 - Asthma caused by exercise.
 Taking beta-carotene supplements seems to prevent asthma attacks that are caused by exercise.

 - Stomach cancer.
 Some research suggests that taking beta-carotene does not decrease risk of stomach cancer.
-But some early research suggests that taking beta-carotene, vitamin E, and selenium might reduce the risk of stomach cancer in underfed Chinese people who are at high risk.
-Also, taking beta-carotene might stop cancer-like lesions in the stomach from turning into cancer.
+But some other research suggests that taking beta-carotene might stop cancer-like lesions in the stomach from turning into cancer.

 - A digestive tract infection that can lead to ulcers (Helicobacter pylori or H. pylori).
 Some early research shows that taking beta-carotene by mouth along with prescription drugs does not help treat H. pylori infection better than prescription drugs alone.